 Legislative Council divisions are separate and are determined by the Redistribution Tribunal under the Legislative Council Electoral Boundaries Act 1995.

-The Parliamentary Reform Act 1998 lowered the number of members of Parliament in both houses.
-The House of Assembly was decreased from 35 members to 25 (5 in each electorate) and the Legislative Council was reduced from 19 members to 15.
-Because the Legislative Council only has one member for each division, the decrease in members also meant a decrease in divisions while the House of Assembly electorates remained unchanged.
+The Parliamentary Reform Act 1998 lowered the number of members of the Legislative Council from 19 members to 15.
+Because the Legislative Council only has one member for each division, the decrease in members also meant a decrease in divisions.

 In 1998 the Redistribution Tribunal determined the boundaries and division names for the new divisions, and how the transition would take place.